 Books available for loan that are not owned by the parish are included in the database on the website, but remain at the owners house when not loaned out.

 To check out the parish’s books please fill out a card with your name (pockets are behind the front cover) and put down the date you are checking the book out (not the due date despite what the card says.)
 Then put the card in the yellow box.
 Do not reshelf the book when you return it, please place it in the return box so that the librarian can check it back in.

 When requesting an item through the website, please specify the title you would like and make sure to include your name and email.
 If the parish office does not have your contact information, please also include your address and phone number.
-We will try to get the item to you the Sunday after your request.
+We will try to have the item ready for you to pick up by the Sunday after your request.
 If for some reason there is a delay, the librarian will let you know.